Little Barrier Island: Native species

+North Island brown kiwi (Apteryx mantelli) live on Little Barrier Island.
+They were reported from there over a number of decades in the 19th century, but with no tangible evidence for a long time.
+Then, the naturalist Andreas Reischek collected an Apteryx mantelli there in 1882.
+Many years later, examination of the feathers of the specimen, which was held in the Natural History Museum, Vienna, yielded the louse Rallicola rodericki, which is known only from Apteryx mantelli living on Little Barrier Island, providing supporting evidence for the provenance of that specimen kiwi.
+The island's native population was supplemented with additional Apteryx mantelli that were transferred from the North Island in the early 20th century.

+There are several invertebrate species that are only known from this island, namely the ground beetle Mecodema haunoho and the spiders Migas insularis and Stanwellia hapua.
-Kākāpō (night parrots), also critically endangered, were first translocated to Little Barrier Island/Hauturu in 1982.
-Kākāpō successfully bred on the island in the 1980's and 1990's with the support of supplementary food.
-All birds were later removed in 1999, so that kiore (Polynesian rats) could be eradicated from the island using poison bait.

-Kākāpō were then (re)introduced to the island in 2012; as of July 2017, their population on the island stood at 14.

-Hauturu is a testing site to see if the kākāpō can breed and raise their young successfully without human intervention.
-As Hauturu is a large predator free island, there is great potential for the kākāpō in the long term.
+Kākāpō (night parrots), also critically endangered, were first translocated to the island in 1982.
+They successfully bred there in the 1980s and 1990s with the support of supplementary food.
+They were all removed in 1999 so that kiore (Polynesian rats) could be eradicated from the island using poison bait.
+They were reintroduced in 2012; as of July 2017, their population on the island stood at 14.
+Hauturu is a test site to see if the kākāpō can breed and raise their young successfully without human intervention.

-Invasive Species
+Invasive species

-Mammals

-The Polynesian rat or kiore (Rattus exulans) were likely introduced as invasive species during the initial settlement of the island by Māori.
+The Polynesian rat or kiore (Rattus exulans) was likely introduced as invasive species during the initial settlement of the island by Māori.
 Rat eradication took place by aerial-dropped poison baits in 2004.

 Feral cats arrived on the island in the early 1870s.
 As in other places where predatory species were introduced, small animals not accustomed to predation likely experienced a decline in population, being pushed towards endangerment or extinction.
-In a survey of studies about eradicating the cats, scientist C.R. ("Dick") Veitch mentions several small species which were likely affected by the cats, including small reptiles and birds, such as the North Island snipe (Coenocorypha barrierensis), which only survived into the European era on this island and was formerly distributed across the entirety of the North Island, North Island saddleback (Philesturnus rufusater), grey-faced petrel (Pterodroma macroptera gouldi), Cook's petrel (Pterodroma cookii) and black petrel (Proeellaria parkinsoni).
-Cat eradication was completed by a dedicated team from July 1977 to 23 June 1980, and 151 cats were killed using traps and poison.
+In a survey of studies about eradicating the cats, scientist C.R. ("Dick") Veitch mentions several small species that were likely affected by the cats, including small reptiles and birds, such as the North Island snipe (Coenocorypha barrierensis), which only survived into the European era on this island and was formerly distributed across the entirety of the North Island, North Island saddleback (Philesturnus rufusater), grey-faced petrel (Pterodroma macroptera gouldi), Cook's petrel (Pterodroma cookii) and black petrel (Proeellaria parkinsoni).
+Cat eradication was completed by a dedicated team from July 1977 to 23 June 1980, with 151 cats known killed using traps and poison.

-Insects

-Introduced wasps (German, Common, Asian Paper, and Tasmanian paper wasps) are all present on the island.